Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- In eight matchups against the Steelers, Mayfield averaged 171.5 passing yards per game, 56.0 yards below his over/under for Monday.
+- Mayfield's 171.5 passing yards per game in eight matchups against the Steelers are 56.0 less than yards than his over/under in Monday's game.

-- Mayfield had one touchdown pass six times and multiple TDs three times against the Steelers.
+- Mayfield recorded one touchdown pass six times and multiple TDs three times against the Steelers.

-- The Steelers have the NFL's 14th-ranked pass defense this season, surrendering 243.4 yards per game through the air.
+- The 243.4 passing yards the Steelers give up per game makes them the NFL's 14th-ranked pass defense this season.

-- At 1.5 passing TDs allowed per game, the Steelers defense is ranked 13th in the league.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 13th in the NFL.

 Recent Performances

-- Mayfield put together a 222-yard performance against the Packers last week, completing 58.3% of his pass attempts and throwing for two touchdowns with four interceptions.
+- Against the Packers last week, Mayfield went 21-for-36 (58.3%) for 222 yards with two touchdown passes and four interceptions.

-- Mayfield tacked on 11 yards on two carries, averaging 5.5 yards per carry.
+- He tacked on two carries for 11 yards, averaging 5.5 yards per carry.

-- Over his last three games, Mayfield has put up 412 passing yards (137.3 yards per game) while going 43-for-68 (63.2% completion percentage) and throwing four touchdowns and five interceptions.
+- Mayfield has passed for 412 yards while completing 63.2% of his throws (43-of-68), with four touchdowns and five interceptions (137.3 yards per game) over his last three outings.

 Mayfield's Cleveland Teammates